abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ???
 Output "Output"
     <read-write buffer for 0x10f8a18a0, size 16, offset 0 at 0x10f9dbbb0>

-!!!
-Info ""
 In python 2, `f.data` is a buffer.
 In python 3, it is a memoryview.

 ```py
 if (hasattr(f.data, "tobytes")):